 Expect to see covered wagons, floats, horses, traditional costumes and a large turnout for the Almuñécar La Romería de San Isidro.
-Though Dia de San Isidro is May 15th, the Pilgrimage of San Isidro will be Sunday, May 19th, 2019.
+Dia de San Isidro is May 15th, as well as the Pilgrimage of San Isidro.
 The event is organized by the Hermandad Virgen Madre y San Isidro de Torrecuevas and the support of the Ayuntamiento of Almuñécar.

 The festivities of San Isidro are held every year in Almuñécar around Dia de San Isidro (May 15th).
 This is the feast day of San Isidro and also the day of his death.
 This event grows, so be prepared for good fun.
 The streets are temporarily blocked off to make way for the Romeria de San Isidro (Pilgrimage of San Isidro).
 Many groups and associations participate by creating floats, wagons, carts and festive dress and then walk in the pilgrimage to Torrecuevas.